Green Mamba F.C.

-Green Mamba is a soccer team based in Manzini- Matsapha, Eswatini.
+Green Mamba is a soccer team based in Manzini-Matsapha, Eswatini.
 They have appeared in the CAF Champions league twice, 2001 against Zanaco and Ferraviaro and in 2012 in Zimbabwe against FC Platinum.

+History

+Green Mamba qualified for the 2026–27 CAF Confederation Cup by finishing runners-up in the 2026 Ingwenyama Cup.
+The club was forced to play their first-round tie against C.D.
+Primeiro de Agosto as one of five games in four days at the start of the season.